neuroquery/pubget/README.md

 7154153
 ```

+Note these must be PubMedCentral IDs, *not* PubMed IDs.
+Moreover, Some articles
+can be viewed on the PubMedCentral website, but are not in the Open Access
+subset.
+The publisher of these articles forbids downloading their full text in
+XML form.
+Therefore, for such articles only the abstract and metadata will be
+available.
+When we use a query instead of a PMCID list, only articles in the
+Open Access subset are considered.

 If we use a query instead, we do not use the `--pmcids_file` option, but either
 `--query` or `--query_file`.
 Everything else works in the same way, and the rest
 of this documentation relies on an example that uses a query.